quay/quay-operator/README.md

 #### Configuring Local Storage

 Local storage references a local directory within the Quay pod for which image metadata is stored.
 The configuration is specified by using the `registryStorage` parameters underneath the `quay` property.
-By default, a _PersistentVolumeClaim_ is created to support the registry (no configuration necessary).
-However, you may specify any of the following parameters as shown below:
+By default, Quay operates with no persistent storage.
+In order to avoid data loss, persistent storage is required.
+The following example will cause a _PersistentVolumeClaim_ to be created within the project requesting storage of 10Gi and an _access mode_ of `ReadWriteOnce` (Default value is `ReadWriteMany`)

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1